aasoto/MercaTodo/README.md

 >>
 >> **npm**
 >> is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js.
 [Read more.](https://docs.npmjs.com/about-npm)

+## How can I read this code properly?
+You can use one of these free code editors like [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [etc](https://www.hostinger.com/tutorials/best-code-editors). or a full IDE like [PHPStorm](https://www.jetbrains.com/phpstorm/).

 ## Installation